jackjennings/rack-permissive_cors/README.md

 Sometimes you just want anyone to request anything, CORS be damned!

+This middleware adds a wildcard CORS header to all requests made to the host application.

 ## Installation

 Add this line to your application's Gemfile: